-Accounting are maintained at an agreed service level through regular planned maintenance, rehabilitation and renewal programmes contained in an AMP.
+Term Meaning Accounting assets are maintained at an agreed service level through regular planned maintenance, rehabilitation and renewal programmes contained in an AMP.
 The system as a whole is maintained in perpetuity and therefore does not need to be depreciated.
 The relevant rehabilitation and renewal costs are treated as operational rather than capital expenditure and any loss in service potential is recognised as deferred maintenance.
 Repair Action to restore an item to its previous condition after failure or damage.
 Replacement The complete replacement of an asset that has reached the end of its life, so as to provide a similar, or agreed alternative, level of service.
-Remaining Economic Life The time remaining until an asset ceases to provide service level or economic usefulness.
-Risk Cost The assessed annual cost or benefit relating to the consequence of an event.
+Remaining Economic Life The time remaining until an asset ceases to provide service level or economic Risk Cost The assessed annual cost or benefit relating to the consequence of an event.
 Risk cost equals the costs relating to the event multiplied by the probability of the event occurring.
-Risk Management Routine Day to day operational activities to keep the asset operating (replacement of light bulbs, Maintenance cleaning of drains, repairing leaks, etc.) and which form part of the annual operating budget, including preventative maintenance.
+Risk Management The application of a formal process to the range of possible values relating to key factors associated with a risk in order to determine the resultant ranges of outcomes and their probability of occurrence.
+Routine Maintenance Day to day operational activities to keep the asset operating (replacement of light bulbs, cleaning of drains, repairing leaks, etc.) and which form part of the annual operating budget, including preventative maintenance.
 Service Potential The total future service capacity of an asset.
 It is normally determined by reference to the operating capacity and economic life of an asset.
 Strategic Plan Strategic planning involves making decisions about the long term goals and strategies of an organisation.
 Strategic plans have a strong external focus, cover major portions of the organisation and identify major targets, actions and resource allocations relating to the long term survival, value and growth of the organisation.
-Unplanned Corrective work required in the short term to restore an asset to working condition so it Maintenance can continue to deliver the required service or to maintain its level of security and integrity.
+Unplanned Maintenance Corrective work required in the short term to restore an asset to working condition so it can continue to deliver the required service or to maintain its level of security and integrity.
 Upgrading The replacement of an asset or addition/ replacement of an asset component which materially improves the original service potential of the asset.
 Valuation Estimated asset value that may depend on the purpose for which the valuation is required, i.e. replacement value for determining maintenance levels or market value for life cycle costing.